aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/protection/unprotect-spreadsheet/_index.md

     {
         "Name": "ResponseFile",
         "DataType": {
             "Identifier": "File",
             "Reference": "Stream",
             "Name": "file"
         }
     }
 ]
 ```

-### Error Codes
+### **Error Codes**

-- **400 Bad Request**: Invalid Aspose.Cells Cloud API URI.
-- **401 Unauthorized**: Invalid access token.
-Or invalid client id and secret.
+- **400 Bad Request** – The request URI or parameters are invalid.
+- **401 Unauthorized** – Access token is missing, expired, or invalid.
-- **404 Not Found**: The spreadsheet file not accessible.
+- **404 Not Found** – The specified spreadsheet file cannot be accessed.
-- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Where should we use the Delete Spreadsheet Blank Columns API?

-- **Clean Data for Accurate Reporting** – Automatically remove blank columns from Excel sheets to ensure clean, structured data for dashboards, analytics, and business intelligence tools.
-- **Optimize File Size & Performance** – Reduce spreadsheet bloat by deleting unused columns, improving load times and compatibility—especially critical for large datasets or cloud-based workflows.
-- **Prepare Data for Import/Export** – Streamline ETL processes by eliminating empty columns before importing into databases, CRMs, or ERP systems to prevent schema errors.
-- **Enhance Template Consistency** – Standardize financial, inventory, or project templates by auto-cleaning extraneous blank columns across user-generated spreadsheets.
-- **Improve Automation Reliability** – Ensure downstream scripts, macros, or APIs process only relevant data by pre-cleaning spreadsheets of invisible or trailing empty columns.
+- **500 Internal Server Error** – An unexpected error occurred while processing the file.

-## Why should you use the Delete Spreadsheet Blank Columns API?
+## When should you use the Unprotect Spreadsheet API?

-- **Developer-Friendly**: Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and comes with comprehensive documentation.
-Compared to building custom chart rendering solutions, this significantly reduces the development workload.
-- **Reduced Labor Costs**: Reduced the need for positions dedicated to document consolidation.
-- **Pay-per-use**: No upfront investment, only pay for API calls actually used.
-- **Zero Maintenance Costs**: No need to maintain servers, update software, or deal with compatibility issues.
-- **Preserves complex Excel formatting** in universally accessible PDF format.
+- **Restore Access to Locked Workbooks** – Quickly remove forgotten open or modify passwords without manual intervention.
+- **Automate Bulk Unlocking** – Process large numbers of files in data‑migration or archival projects.
+- **Integrate with Existing Workflows** – Combine with storage or conversion APIs to create end‑to‑end pipelines (e.g., upload → unprotect → convert to PDF).
+- **Maintain Data Security** – The operation occurs on the server side, keeping the original files secure while the unprotected version is stored in your cloud storage.

-## How to Use the Delete Spreadsheet Blank Columns API with SDKs
+## How to use the Unprotect Spreadsheet API with SDKs

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/UnprotectSpreadsheet) defines a publicly accessible programming interface, enabling you to perform REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ProtectionController/UnprotectSpreadsheet) defines the endpoint, parameters, and response format for direct REST calls.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement delete spreadsheets blank columns for cells with minimal code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Using an SDK simplifies the call by handling authentication, request construction, and response parsing.
+The SDKs are available for many languages and include ready‑made methods for unprotecting spreadsheets.

-The following code examples illustrate how to call Aspose.Cells web services using various SDKs:
+The following code examples illustrate how to call the Unprotect Spreadsheet API using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}